mickey-vershbow/code-every-day/log.md

 ### Days 25/26: August 27-28, 2021

-**Progress** Solved TwoSum and RemoveDuplicates challenges on leetcode; started studying bubble and insertion sorting algorithms.
+**Progress** Solved TwoSum and RemoveDuplicates challenges on leetcode; ReverseStringInPlace on CodeWars; Started studying bubble and insertion sorting algorithms.
 Learned about computed properties in JS.
 Still need to learn about Map objects and Memoization patterns.

 **Thoughts** Need to spend more time solving challenges on my own, however I can, before studying optimal solutions.
 Practice writing nested loops and then you can optimize!